All Open A.S. Positions

 c) Shall attend a training on understanding unconscious bias.

-7. Hold a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position.
+7) Hold a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities

 To Apply, login with your UCSB NetID